gabrielcuvillier/arxwasm/README.md

-It is a fork of the [ArxLibertatis-pnacl](https://github.com/gabrielcuvillier/ArxLibertatis-pnacl) port, as explained in the [previous](#history-and-future-directions) section, which is itself a fork of [Arx Libertatis](http://arx-libertatis.org) source port maintained by the Arx Libertatis Team.
+It is a fork of the [ArxLibertatis-pnacl](https://github.com/gabrielcuvillier/ArxLibertatis-pnacl) port, as explained in the [previous](#history-and-future-directions) section, which is itself a fork of [Arx Libertatis](http://arx-libertatis.org) source port.
 In turn, Arx Libertatis is a fork of the Arx Fatalis GPL source code released by Arkane Studios a few years ago.

 The project is using [Emscripten](https://emscripten.org).
 It allows to compile LLVM bytecode to WebAssembly, and provide all what is necessary to have a C/C++ runtime environment on the Web.